HannesDiemerling/IV-Implementation/iv_in_python.md

 # Introduction

 Research in behavioral and social science freuqently uses group comparisons, as evidenced by a plethora of research papers [e.g., @wee_comparison_2000; @weisberg_gender_2011; @zhao_comparison_2020].
-A variety of statistical tools are available for univariate comparisons, including parametric tests such as z-tests, t-tests, ANOVAs and Levene's test [@fisher_frequency_1915; XXX further citations missing].
+A variety of statistical tools are available for univariate comparisons, including parametric tests such as z-tests, t-tests, ANOVAs and Levene's test [@pearson1900x; @student1908probable; @fisher1970statistical; @levene1960robust].
 In fact, in a systematic review of major Canadian psychology journals, Counsell and Harlow [-@counsell_reporting_2017] found that 40% of analyses used simple mean comparisons like ANOVA.
 A variety of methods is available for group comparisons for multidimensional purposes.
 However, all of those are predicated on assumptions regarding the model that the data is assumed to follow [@kim_classifiers_2018].